Plutorange/Pixelizer/README.md

 You don't have to memorize all the steps.
 Messages in the code will guide you through the entire process.

+I've also added a few test images in case you want to see how it works.

 I am working on improving the color palette.